rghvndr99/hearMe/INTENT_DETECTION_DEBUG.md

 ### **3. Pricing**
 ```
 Message: "How much does this cost?"
-Expected: "HearMe is completely free!"
+Expected: "VoiceLap is completely free!"
 ```

 ### **4. Hours**